31st August, 2022

 One of the fundamental requirements of the Control of Substances Hazardous to Health Regulations (COSHH) is the prevention or control of exposure to substances hazardous to health.
-But what control measures are best to use for COSHH and how do they reduce the risk?
+But what control measures are best for COSHH, and how do they reduce the risk?

-Where you have hazardous substances, you must have controls measures in place to reduce the risk of exposure.
-After all, these substances are called hazardous for a reason - they can harm peoples health and in some cases, cause serious and permanent damage.
+Because hazardous substances are called hazardous for a reason - they can harm people's health.
+In some cases, these substances can cause severe and permanent damage.

 Here are 7 types of COSHH control measures, in order of priority, with details on how they reduce the risk from hazardous substances.

 The COSHH regulations first require exposure to be prevented.
-This can be done by eliminating hazardous substances entirely, and therefore control exposure by getting rid of the risk in the first place.
+You can prevent exposure by eliminating your use of hazardous substances and getting rid of the risk in the first place.

 (1) Every employer shall ensure that the exposure of his employees to substances hazardous to health is either prevented or, where this is not reasonably practicable, adequately controlled.

 Of course, it's not always possible to eliminate a substance.
-Sometimes, hazardous substances do need to be used, so you can't entirely prevent the risk of exposure.
-Now we need to think about how the risk can be controlled.
+Sometimes, hazardous substances need to be used, so you can't entirely prevent the risk of exposure.
+If you can't eliminate it, you need to start thinking about how the risk can be controlled.

 An example of this could be changing from oil-based to water-based paints.
-Or changing from a chemical based cleaning product to a more natural alternative.
+Or moving from a chemical-based cleaning product to a more natural alternative.

 With thousands of products available, a review of various suppliers can often result in finding lower hazard alternatives.

 Engineering controls are the next option on our list.
-This would involve the design of systems and work equipment to control exposure, ideally at the source to prevent or greatly reduce peoples exposure to a safe level.
+This involves the design of systems and work equipment to control exposure, ideally at the source to prevent (or greatly reduce) exposure to a safe level.